conference-websites/ACM-ICN2017/venue.md

   > [Homepage](http://www.smb.museum/en/museums-institutions/museum-europaeischer-kulturen/home.html)

+### Guided city tour to the banquet, September 27

+To make the ride to the banquet more interesting, we organize a guided city tour to the venue of the banquet.
+We will meet at the local train station Friedrichstr., split in groups of 30 people, and then walk to the banquet (45-60 minutes).
+The tour is organized by professional tour guides, explaining you all details about the historic neighborhood and giving you insights outside of the common tourist paths.

+More details will follow.

 ### Banquet, September 27

 The banquet of ACM ICN 2017 will take plaec at a historic venue, the Spiegelsaal (<i>mirrored ballroom</i>) of Cl&auml;rchens Ballhaus.